IgorBuchelnikov/ObservableComputations/README.md

 ﻿# ObservableCalculations
 ## What is it?
 This is .NET library for a calculations over INotifyPropertyChanged and INotifyColectionChanged (ObservableCollection) objects.
 Results of the calculations are INotifyPropertyChanged and INotifyColectionChanged (ObservableCollection) objects.
-The calculations includes ones similar to LINQ and the calculation of variant expression.
+The calculations includes ones similar to LINQ and the calculation of arbitrary expression.
 ## Status
 ObservableCalculations library is ready to use in production.
 All essential functions is implemeted.
 All the bugs found is fixed.
 Now I work on the readme and nuget package.
 ## How can I help porject?